fmorgner/newtype/doc/src/index.rst

                   auto DerivationClause> \
                   constexpr new_type<BaseType, TagType, DerivationClause> operator+(new_type<BaseType, TagType, DerivationClause> const & lhs, new_type<BaseType, TagType, DerivationClause> const & rhs)

-   **noexcept specification:** This input operator shall be noexcept iff. :cpp:type:`new_type<BaseType, TagType, DerivationClause>::base_type` is nothrow addable as well as nothrow copy-constructible.
+   **noexcept specification:** This operator shall be noexcept iff. :cpp:type:`new_type<BaseType, TagType, DerivationClause>::base_type` is nothrow addable as well as nothrow copy-constructible.

    **enablement:** This operator shall be available iff. a) :cpp:type:`new_type<BaseType, TagType, DerivationClause>::base_type` is addable using the operator :literal:`+` and b) :cpp:type:`DerivationClause` includes :cpp:var:`Arithmetic`.